Tax Tips for Gig Workers in 2021

 In order to appropriately deduct vehicle expenses, most accountants recommend one of two methods:

 - Deduct actual operating expenses including gas, maintenance, insurance, and depreciation.
 Keep in mind, if you also use your vehicle for personal use, you are not able to deduct the full cost of maintenance, insurance, and depreciation.
 For example, if 80% of the vehicles use is for personal driving, and 20% is business, only 20% of the costs of maintaining and insuring your vehicle can be deducted on your returns.
-The cost of gas should only be deducted for gas used during business-related activities.

 Keep Your Receipts